 The official, who spoke on condition of anonymity, said the money and assets were held in various countries and that a significant proportion was Iran’s oil revenue.
 Financial and other sanctions have meant Tehran has not had free access to spend it.

 The governor of Iran’s central bank said in mid-2012 it had built up $150 billion in foreign reserves to protect itself against tightening punitive measures on the country.

 Under the Nov.
 24, six-month accord between Iran and the major powers, Tehran will receive limited sanctions relief, which the U.S. estimates to be worth about $7 billion, in return for curbing its disputed nuclear programme.

 Of this amount, $4.2 billion is in the form of access to currently blocked Iranian revenue held abroad.

-The U.S. official said Iran would identify from where it wants to take the funds and that the Western authorities would facilitate their transfer in a series of instalments during the next half year, depending on the Islamic Republic carrying out its part of the deal.
+The U.S. official said Iran would identify from where it wants to take the funds and that Western authorities would facilitate their transfer in a series of instalments during the next half year, depending on the Islamic Republic carrying out its part of the deal.

-The interim accord - meant to buy time for negotiations on a final settlement of the decade-old nuclear dispute - also pauses Western efforts to further cut Iran’s oil exports, which Washington says have plunged by around 60 percent to 1 million barrels per day since early 2012.
+The interim accord - meant to buy time for negotiations on a final settlement of the decade-old nuclear dispute - also pauses Western efforts to cut further Iran’s oil exports, which Washington says have plunged by around 60 percent to 1 million barrels per day since early 2012.

 The U.S. official made clear that the volume would not increase if the oil price were to fall during the six-month agreement, the implementation of which is due to start on Monday.